How to go from Kathmandu to Lukla?

 Preparing for the Everest Base Camp Trek in Lukla

-As we said, most people step off the plane, offload their bags to their porters and head out of Lukla.
+As we said, most people step off the plane, offload their bags to their porters, and head out of Lukla.
 For example, we at Magical Nepal will have your guide fly with you, but you will meet your porters only at Lukla.

 For those spending more time at Lukla, you can visit the surrounding area, the monastery, or the few shops there for last-minute supplies.